dongle-the-gadget/GuidRVAGen/README.md

 ```
 > [!WARNING]
 >
 > The `partial` keyword is critical.
-Make sure you set it to the property, as long with any types that the property resides in (in this case, the `IID` class).
+Make sure you set it to the property, along with any types that the property resides in (in this case, the `IID` class).

 > [!CAUTION]
 >